Online dating romance scams

 help.
 If the subject of money comes up early in a relationship, be wary.
 If

-someone asks outright for a Western Union payment or bank wire transfer, you
+someone asks outright for a Western Union payment, gift card, cryptocurrency, or bank wire transfer, you

 may well be dealing with a criminal.
 Speak to a site administrator if